eschlatter/DispersalSGS/README.md

   - `1_GenerateMapAndParams.Rmd`: Preliminary data processing to generate map and parameter values for SLiM
   - `2_SimulateEvolution.slim`: SLiM simulation model
   - `3_ProcessTS.py`: Process simulation output: recapitate tree sequence (if it hasn't reached coalescence), and add neutral mutations.
-  - `4_FilterAndFST.R`: Sample individuals from the simulated data, and calculate simulated pairwise FST among sites
+  - `4_FilterAndFST.R`: Sample individuals from the simulated data, filter SNPs, and calculate simulated pairwise FST among sites
   - `5_analyze_fst.Rmd`: Compare simulated and empirical FST.

 - `map_reference.png`: A map of the study area and sampling sites, for visual reference